PatelFarhaan/spot-platform-v2/README.md

-add promtail by default to each node to send cloud-init-output.log to loki https://github.com/ruanbekker/grafana-observability-primer There are only 100 rules per LB: if any app is close to that, create a new lb
+add promtail by default to each node to send cloud-init-output.log to loki https://github.com/ruanbekker/grafana-observability-primer There are only 100 rules per LB: if any app is close to that, create a new lb p99, latancy records auto instrumentation for traces and metrics using open telemetry reduce the no of labels in loki reduce the no of labels in prometheus aws ssm agents instead of bios key name pem file